 Need your CO2 tank refilled?
-Well, you’re in luck because here at All Florida Fire Equipment we can fill your tank up and make sure everything is in working order with just one easy stop.
+Well, you’re in luck because here at All Florida Fire Equipment we can fill your tank up or swap your tank for one that has already been filled.

 All Florida Fire Equipment is a full-service CO2 charging facility.

-Not only do we service and check your CO2 fire extinguishers, but we can recharge all of your other CO2 based systems.
-Our CO2 charging system is beverage grade and does a great job of recharging your kegs, soda machine, SodaStream, and, of course, your fire extinguisher.
+Not only do we service and check your CO2 fire extinguishers, but we can recharge all of your other CO2-based systems.
+Our CO2 charging system is beverage grade and does a great job of recharging your kegs, soda machine, and, of course, your fire extinguisher.

-CO2 cylinders do more than just store the gas for you.
-CO2 has three phases — solid, liquid and gas depending on temperature and pressure.
-When you use your CO2 tank, the gas shoots out leaving liquid behind.
+Carbon dioxide cylinders do more than just store the gas for you.
+CO2 has three phases — solid, liquid, and gas depending on temperature and pressure.
+When you use your CO2 tank, the gas shoots out leaving the liquid behind.
 The pressure in your tank drops and the tank will get ice cold.
 But, that’s OK as the heat in the air around the cartridge will start warming the tank and the CO2 turns back into gas and will be ready for the next time you need to use the CO2.

 So, how do you know when it’s time to refill your CO2 tank?
 Of course, you can bring it into All Florida Fire Equipment, and we’ll check it out for you.
 However, if you’re using CO2 to keep your draft beer taps flowing, you don’t want to take a chance of running out in the middle of a party.

 The best option is to install a double gauge regulator on your tank.
 A double gauge regulator tells you how much pressure is available in the tank – between 0-60 PSI (pounds per square inch) and how much CO2 is left in your tank.
 If you need to add a double gauge regulator to your tank, then you’re in luck because All Florida Fire Equipment Company has them in stock.